Graphons arising from graphs definable over finite fields: Introduction

-Tao's algebraic regularity lemma is a variant of the celebrated Szemeredi's regularity lemma that works for graphs that can be defined by a first-order formula over finite fields.
-It states that such a graph can be decomposed into definable pieces roughly about the same size so that the edges between those pieces behave almost randomly.
+Tao's algebraic regularity lemma is a variant of the celebrated Szemer\'{e}di's regularity lemma that applies to graphs that can be defined by a first-order formula over finite fields.
+It states that such a graph can be decomposed into definable pieces which are roughly about the same size and such that the edges between those pieces behave almost randomly.
+This process is referred to as \emph{regularisation}.
+It was proved by Tao in \cite{tao-original} in order to study expander polynomials over finite fields, and initially it was formulated for fields of large enough characteristics.

-It was formulated by Tao in \cite{tao-original} in order to study expander polynomials over finite fields, and initially it was proved for large enough fields of large enough characteristics.
-It was pointed out by Hrushovski \cite{udi-letter} and by Pillay-Starchenko \cite{pillay-starchenko} that a simpler proof can be found using the model-theoretic tools for studying the growth rates of definable sets over finite fields developed by Chatzidakis-van den Dries-Macintyre in \cite{CDM}.
-They indicated that it may be possible to extend these results to the context of asymptotic classes of finite structures as studied by Macpherson-Steinhorn \cite{dugald-charlie}.
-Tao revisited and simplified the proof even further, and we broadly follow the strategy from his blog article \cite{tao-blog}.